oemof/tespy/docs/tespy_modules/characteristics.rst

 The :code:`char_maps.json` should also have names for identification of the characteristic lines on the first level.
-On the second level we additionally need z1 and z2 data.
-The x data are a list of values, the y, z1 and z2 data are arrays with a list of values for each dimension of the x data.
-The example below has 3 x values, thus the y, z1 and z2 data must contain 3 sets of values.
+On the second level we additionally need z data.
+The x data are a list of values, the y and z data are arrays with a list of values for each dimension of the x data.
+The example below has 3 x values, thus the y and z data must contain 3 sets of values.

 .. code-block:: json